 Should You Use Tattoo Numbing Cream?

 A lot of people like to use numbing cream to make tattooing a pain-free process.
 While it's hard to understand for most artists, there are people out there that don't think the discomfort of being tattooed is a good thing.
-We are going to uncover how numbing creams work, and how to correctly apply this to your skin!
+We are going to uncover how numbing creams work, and how to correctly apply them to your skin!

 Why Don't Tattoo Artists Use Numbing Cream?